-- The gammas of the stock and bond are 0.
+- The gammas of the stock and bond are 0. - See the numerical example on pp. 231-232 of the text.

 Other Hedges

 - If volatility changes, delta-gamma hedge may not work well. - An enhancement is the delta-gamma-vega hedge, which also maintains vega zero portfolio vega. - To accomplish this, one more security has to be brought into the process. - In practice, delta-vega hedge, which may not maintain gamma neutrality, performs better than delta hedge.